 What is Emancipation?

-This amendment abolished slavery and involuntary servitude throughout the nation, except as punishment for a crime that a person has been duly convicted of.
+The 13th Amendment abolished this practice in the United States, except as punishment for a crime that a person has been duly convicted of.

 The 17th President of the United states, this former Tennessee representative "DREW" up a lenient reconstruction plan that did not punish the south for the Civil War.